randyjap/mega-man/README.md

 ### Wireframes

-This app will consist of a single screen with game viewport, game controls, and nav links to the Github, my LinkedIn, and the About modal.
-Game controls will include Start, Stop, Reset buttons, and Mute control.
+This app will consist of a single screen with game viewport, game controls, and links to Github, Linkedin, and my portfolio site.

+Game controls will include Start, Stop, Reset, and Mute control.

 ![wireframes](images/mockup.png)